Jocker666z/2opus/README.md

 * OPUS encoding bitrate is `--bitrate 192 --vbr`.
 * Converted tags are according with musicbrainz (as far as possible) (https://picard-docs.musicbrainz.org/en/appendices/tag_mapping.html).
 * ReplayGain need `rsgain` (https://github.com/complexlogic/rsgain).
+* `--re_opus` is a special case, when active this option ignore other types of file.